Lerold/CTF_SF25_LEDs/README.md

 # CTFd LED Controller

 This project controls NeoPixels connected to a Raspberry Pi 4, responding to webhooks from CTFd to simulate satellite states.
-Each satellite can have multiple LEDs, and the system supports configurable colours and brightness levels.
+Each satellite can have multiple LEDs, and the system supports customisable colours and brightness levels.

 ## Hardware Requirements